Ktaoma/Ktaoma.github.io/index.md

-This is just the bioinformatics stuff i want to share
+This is just the coding stuff i want to share